 Assets and Configurations not Carried Over to new Sandbox

 Once the new sandbox is created, all of the assets and configurations in the production org are available in the new Sandbox.
 If the recently created assets and configurations in the old Sandbox have not been migrated to production org, you lose them.
-Following is the list of assets and configurations not carried over from production org to new Sandbox:
+The following is the list of assets and configurations not carried over from production org to new Sandbox:

 - Job or Rule Schedules